Executive Director & Chief Empowerment Officer: Matthew Smedley (he/him)

 Rev. Matthew Smedley currently serves as the Executive Director & Chief Empowerment Officer of Mission Possible in Vancouver, BC.
 Since 2007, Matt has helped Mission Possible transition its programming from offering basic street-level care to being a leading community economic development organization in Vancouver’s Downtown Eastside.

 Matt has served as a pastor in the inner city and has over 5 years of experience working in the construction trades.
 He is a Certified Leadership Coach, holds a graduate certificate from SFU in Community Economic Development, and has a B.S. from Cairn University.

 He lives in Vancouver with his wife, daughter, and three sons.

-Kris Alexander was raised in North Vancouver, and currently resides in Gastown where he has lived for 8 years.
+Kris Alexander (he/him) was raised in North Vancouver, and currently resides in Gastown where he has lived for 8 years.
 In 2012 he opened the Imperial with a couple of friends, located on the corner of Main & Hastings.
 Aside from the Imperial, Kris owns a family business in the renovation/construction field, Long Life Windows and Doors, specializing in windows and door replacement and installation.

-Treasurer: Jonathan Gibson is a CPA at Loewen Kruse, a local firm that specializes in tax planning for mid-sized businesses and charity audits.
+Jonathan Gibson (he/him) is a CPA at Loewen Kruse, a local firm that specializes in tax planning for mid-sized businesses and charity audits.
 Previously, he worked at World Vision's US headquarters. and while there, he worked with the major donor development team on their first $500 million capital campaign.